Dr. Adeniji Olu

 My dear Miss Young,

 Thanks for your quick response, and your compliment on my family picture.
+My kids are doing great.

-The Lawyer I told you about is standing by, waiting for you to send
+The Lawyer I told you about is standing by, waiting for you to send me the below requirements so that he can go into action immediately:

-(1) Your full bank details, including ABA routing number or swift code
+(1) Your full bank details, including ABA routing number or swift code of the bank.

 (2) Your full contact address, office and private telephone numbers